mckennatim/iot3/my/description.md

   - {sr, reading...}
 - cs: relays controlled by sensors.
 The sr ID is the same as the prg sr ID.
 The relay's port is listed in prg.
 A prg with 1 event with [hr,min,hilimit,lolimit] = [0,0,hilimit,lolimit] runs that all day
   - {sr, reading, onoff, hilimit, lolimit...} these are the default hilimit & lolimit.
-- ti: relays controlled by timers.
-The sr ID is the same as the prg sr ID.
-The relay's port is listed in prg.
+- rel: relays.
+Can be controlled by <s>timers</s> prgs.
+The sr ID is the same as the prg sr ID. ```The relay's port is listed in prg.
+THIS IS STUPID```
   - {sr, onoff...}
 - di: difference controller

-Since both cs a ti's have an associated program, why do they need hilimit/lolimit or onoff in the srs structure?
+Since both cs a rel's can have an associated program, why do they need hilimit/lolimit or onoff in the srs structure?

 Because it is the place that stores the the current and default values.